DannyGlade/my-resume-site/README.md

-# This is my Resume Website Currently Built in Next.js and Tailwind Css.
+# This is my Resume Website Currently Built in Next.js.

 ## Learn More
-To learn more about Next.js, Tailwind css take a look at the following resources:
+To learn more about Next.js take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Tailwind Css Documentation](https://tailwindcss.com/docs) - learn about Tailwind Css.

 <!-- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).